Who was that?!? Unheralded ballers who mattered in Week 2

 47-yard kickoff return in 21-18 win over Browns

-Why it matters: The Saints used third string QB Taysom Hill as a kickoff returner for the first time and he responded with a 47-yard return on his only try.
+Why it matters: The Saints used third-string QB Taysom Hill as a kickoff returner for the first time and he responded with a 47-yard return on his only try.
 Instead of just holding a clipboard, Hill has used his athleticism to excel on special teams coverage and is now returning kicks as a route to get on the field.

 Larry Ogunjobi, DT, Cleveland Browns